Pomegranate juice properties, health benefits, ways to drink it, recipes, where to buy it and much more ✅ Visit us!

 It is safe to say that for centuries, the pomegranate has been highly valued for its properties and knowledge on this topic has been handed down from generation to generation.

-The GRANATUM EUROPA project was set up in Spain in early 2005, to raise awareness of the properties of the polyphenols found in pomegranates and to make the most of the progress of farming technology in Spanish companies, enabling products to be developed from Spanish pomegranates with a high polyphenol content.
+The Granatum plus was set up in Spain in early 2005, to raise awareness of the properties of the polyphenols found in pomegranates and to make the most of the progress of farming technology in Spanish companies, enabling products to be developed from Spanish pomegranates with a high polyphenol content.
 In 2007 the project began sales of the first pomegranate juice made with Spanish fruit and technology.